purescript/purescript-control/README.md

 (<$) :: forall f a b.
 (Functor f) => a -> f b -> f a
 ```

-Ignore the return value of a computation, using the specified return value instead
+Ignore the return value of a computation, using the specified return value instead.

 #### `($>)`